kihuni/kihuni/README.md

 ### Others cool things about me 😄:

 - 🔭 I’m currently learning software engineering at ALX Africa
-- 👯 I’m looking to collaborate on Any project
+- 👯 I’m looking to collaborate on any project
 - 🤔 I’m looking for help with open-source contribution
 - 💬 Ask me about React.js
 - 📫 How to reach me: stephenkihuni55@gmail.com
 - 😄 Pronouns: Mr.
-- ⚡ Fun fact: When I am not coding, I watch movies.
+- ⚡ Fun fact: When I am not Coding, I watch movies.

 ### Social Informations